 While some people consider personal fitness training a luxury, others view it as a necessity.
-Surveys indicate that time-crunched fitness enthusiasts, as well as people with medical needs, are willing to make the required financial sacrifices to afford a personal trainer.
+Survey statistics indicate that time-crunched fitness enthusiasts, as well as people with medical needs, are willing to make the required financial sacrifices to afford a personal trainer.

-A May 2009 Bureau of Labor Statistics survey identified New York, the District of Columbia, Massachusetts, New Jersey and California as the top-paying states and districts for fitness trainers.
-New York, with an average annual mean salary of $48,830, had the highest-paid trainers, but once again, the survey did not differentiate between personal trainers and group exercise instructors.
+A May 2017 Bureau of Labor Statistics survey identified New York, the District of Columbia, Massachusetts, New Jersey and Washington as the top-paying states and districts for fitness trainers.
+New York, with an average annual mean salary of $60,730, had the highest-paid trainers; but, once again, the survey did not differentiate between personal trainers and group exercise instructors.

 Read more: 7 Benefits of Hiring a Personal Trainer

 The International Dance Exercise Association, or IDEA, also conducts fitness industry salary surveys.
 The most recent survey, conducted in 2015, reported that most personal trainers were paid by the hour or by the session, with only 7 percent receiving an annual salary.
 The average hourly rate for personal trainers was $30.50, but rates as low as $7 and as high as $130 were reported.

 Of those wage-earners, 62 percent worked as employees, and 28 percent were independent contractors.
 Thirty-three percent of respondents reported receiving benefits, and 37 percent reported receiving cash perks and/or education fund contributions.

 The 2015 IDEA survey revealed that certification, personality, skills and abilities and years of experience were the most important criteria used when hiring personal trainers.
 When determining pay upon hiring, skills and abilities, years of experience and certification were the most important factors.